AdaptiveIntelligenceCircle/AIC-DePin/README.md

 ---

-> AIC-DePIN không nhằm thắng crypto market.
+> AIC-DePIN is not aimed at winning the crypto market.

-> Nó nhằm tạo một lớp hạ tầng **không thể bị thao túng dễ dàng**.
+> It aims to create an infrastructure that **cannot be easily manipulated**.